Ang-dot/neo-x-hack-coiny/README.md

 Integrated **Two-Factor Authentication (2FA)** powered by **WorldID** adds an extra layer of security with privacy-preserving, zero-knowledge proofs.

 ### 🎮 Bonus: The Thai Challenge: A New Take on Rock, Paper, Scissors
-Adding a unique twist, Ka-Ching features a blockchain-powered game inspired by Thai street life—Tuk-Tuk, Traffic Jam, and Food Cart—where users can settle the age-old question of "Who’s covering the gas fee?"
+Adding a unique twist, Coiny features a blockchain-powered game inspired by Thai street life—Tuk-Tuk, Traffic Jam, and Food Cart—where users can settle the age-old question of "Who’s covering the gas fee?"

 | **Element**   | **Defeats**    | **Reason**                                                    |
 |---------------|----------------|----------------------------------------------------------------|